Cindy Hyde-Smith: Voting rights

-In 2021, Hyde-Smith expressed opposition to the For the People Act, which would expand voting rights, falsely claiming that the bill would nullify voter identification laws in Mississippi.
+In 2021, Hyde-Smith expressed opposition to the For the People Act, which would expand voting rights, claiming that the bill would nullify voter identification laws in Mississippi.
 She also objected to allowing people to vote on Sunday, which is the Christian Sabbath and a day that black churches coordinate rides to polling places for their parishioners.

 Fiscal policy

 Hyde-Smith describes her economic positions as fiscally conservative.

-In 2018, Hyde-Smith was one of 29 Republicans who joined all Democrats in opposing Senator Rand Paul's bill to cut federal spending by 1% over 5 years, known as the Penny Bill.
+In 2018, Hyde-Smith was one of 29 Republicans who joined all Democrats in opposing Senator Rand Paul's bill to cut federal spending by 1% over five years, known as the Penny Bill.
 Republican opponents of the bill said it could threaten federal defense and domestic programs.
 She faced criticism from the bill's supporters.

 Hyde-Smith supported the Trump-backed Tax Cuts and Jobs Act of 2017.
 As a state legislator, she voted in favor of increasing unemployment benefits and in favor of raising taxes on cigarettes.
-She also voted with all Mississippi Democrats in the state legislature to restore funding that had been previously eliminated due to budget cuts.

 In May 2019, Hyde-Smith was a cosponsor of the Transporting Livestock Across America Safely Act, a bipartisan bill introduced by Ben Sasse and Jon Tester intended to reform hours of service for livestock haulers by authorizing drivers to rest at any point during their trip without it being counted against their hours of service and exempting loading and unloading times from the hours of service calculation of driving time.

 In July 2019, Hyde-Smith was one of eight senators to introduce the Agricultural Trucking Relief Act, a bill that would alter the definition of an agricultural commodity to include both horticultural and aquacultural products and promote greater consistency in regulation through both federal and state agencies as part of an attempt to ease regulatory burdens on trucking and the agri-community.

+Hyde-Smith was among the 31 Senate Republicans who voted against final passage of the Fiscal Responsibility Act of 2023.